 The ATtiny25/45/85 contains 128/256/512 bytes of data EEPROM memory.
 It is organized as a separate data space, in which single bytes can be read and written.
 The EEPROM has an endurance of at least 100,000 write/erase cycles.
 The access between the EEPROM and the CPU is described in the following, specifying the EEPROM Address Registers, the EEPROM Data Register, and the EEPROM Control Register.
-For a detailed description of Serial data downloading to the EEPROM, see page 133.
+For details see "Serial Downloading" on page 155.